Easter Basket Liner.

 - When finished it looks like the picture on the right.

-Do you make your own gift baskets or have lined a basket with fabric?
+Do you sew your own gift basket liners?
 I would love to hear what you did.

 Top of Page